 GUCCI has just launched its Summer 2020 collection.
 It’s got a limited edition satin lipstick and, the beautiful GUCCI Poudre De Beauté Éclat Soleil Bronzing Powders!

 The lone lipstick I can pass, but the bronzers?
-Oh hell no!
+Oh no!
 They’re irresistibly good-looking and I am not one to miss a GUCCI beauty product I know I’ll love and use.
 If you’re as excited as me, then go ahead and read all there is to know about these stunning bronzers.

 These bronzing powder powders are described as a thin-film formula that is light and easy to apply with an integrated applicator.
 It is designed to deliver a luminous finish and a natural glow while blurring fine lines and pores.
-They’re $62 each and are extremely luxurious, not to mention expensive!
+They’re extremely luxurious, not to mention expensive!

-The bronzers and the rest of the collection feature an artisan-quality aquatic teal coloured packaging.
+The bronzers and the rest of the collection feature artisan-quality aquatic teal coloured packaging.
 It’s a refreshing design from the usual pastel pink and nude packaging coming from GUCCI Beauty.

 What’s stayed true to GUCCI packaging is the ever formidable golden scheme.
 This time it has a gold-plated finish to the metallic components of the compact.
 It feels and looks luxurious and the aqua colouring is an interesting change!

 GUCCI compacts are typically a nude pastel pink with gold metal, but this summer collection looks exceptionally unique.
-Who wouldn’t feel special showing off these babies during a retouch?
-Hmm, I’m already dreaming;))
+Who wouldn’t feel special showing off these babies during a retouch?!

 The GUCCI Poudre De Beauté Éclat Soleil Bronzing Powder is available in five shades to suit a general range of skin tones.